zerostep-ai/zerostep/README.md

 }
 ```

+Action prompts will resolve to one or more of the following browser actions:
+- Click
+- Hover
+- Text Input
+- 'Enter' keypress
+- Scroll
+- Navigating to a new URL

+Other browser actions such as drag-and-drops and file uploads are not currently supported.

 **Query**: A query will return requested data from the visible portion of the page as a string, e.g.

 ```ts